human-conditions/yodrew.github.io-original/_pages/format.md

 For a few years, I focused on designing and building public darkrooms.
 Then came a few more years of making and helping individuals make private darkrooms at home.
 As a consultant, I am also available to help:

-- operators of public dedicated darkrooms for short and medium retreats
+- operators of retreat centers and public darkrooms who would like to learn the hygienic approach
-- those with existing centers wishing to include hygienic darkroom retreating in their programs
 - developers of hygienic retreat centers as I just described

-Those who support hygienic darkroom retreating are eligible for my future network, through which I can refer clients to you.
-Write me for more info.
+If you support hygienic darkroom retreating, I will refer clients to you.
+Write me.

 ~/~

 It may take a few generations of healthy living to fully restore our health and realize our potential as human beings.
-But we can make huge strides in our lifetimes, getting most of the way back.
+But I think we can make huge strides in our lifetimes, getting most of the way back.

 We have examined different formats of the restful use of darkness for different circumstances and purposes.
 Let's look ahead to more of what happens in a retreat and exactly how to conduct it.